 Iron Man (2008) and Iron Man 2 (2010)

 We all know the story by now.
-Tony Stark, a genius, billionaire, and philanthropist, gets a change of heart when confronted with the results of an inherited weapon manufacturing business.
+Tony Stark, a genius, billionaire, and philanthropist, changes his view of the world when confronted with the results of an inherited weapon manufacturing business.

 In the wake of this turn of events, Tony becomes Iron Man, a hero using highly advanced armor and technology.

-This was the first of the movies released, becoming the eighth highest-grossing film in 2008, in great part due to the acting of Rober Downey Jr. and the rest of the cast (including Gwyneth Paltrow, Terrence Howard, and Jeff Bridges.
+Iron Man is the first of the phase one Marvel movie.
+It became the eighth highest-grossing film in 2008.
+In great part due to the acting of Rober Downey Jr. and the rest of the cast (including Gwyneth Paltrow, Terrence Howard, and Jeff Bridges.

 Compared to the movies that would come after, the plot of Iron Man was very believable.
-In other words, suspension of disbelief was minor as everything was explained in terms of not-yet-understood technology.
+In other words, everything in the movie was explained in terms of not-yet-understood technology and so suspension of disbelief was minor.
 Even so, the movie paved the way for more intricate and fantastical stories.

 Iron Man 2 (2010) is the third film that belongs to Phase One of the MCU movies (after The Incredible Hulk) and a direct sequel to Iron Man.

-The movie introduces several new characters such as Richard Hammond played by Sam Rockwell, the Black Widow played by Scarlet Johansson, Ivan Vanko played by Micky Rourke, and Nick Fury played by Samuel L. Jackson.
+The movie introduces several new characters.
+Most notable are Richard Hammond played by Sam Rockwell, the Black Widow played by Scarlet Johansson, Ivan Vanko played by Micky Rourke, and Nick Fury played by Samuel L. Jackson.

 Interestingly, the second movie replaces Terrence Howard with Don Cheadle in the role of War Machine.

-The sequel dives a little bit more into the character of Tony Stark as he starts battling enemies from the past and threats to his own future.
+The sequel dives a little bit more into the character of Tony Stark.
+We watch him as he starts battling enemies from the past and threats to his own future.

-All in all, it’s a darker movie portraying a man riddled with despair trying to get his own life back on track.
+Compared to the first Iron Man, it’s a darker movie.
+Essentially it’s about a man riddled with despair trying to get his own life back on track.

-Tony is attacked on two fronts, first by his industrial rival Richard Hammond (and Vanko), and secondly by trying to get past the unresoved relationship with his father, as well as his own approaching death.
+Tony is attacked on two fronts, first by his industrial rival Richard Hammond (and Vanko), and then by his past.
+The whole movie deals with an unresolved relationship with his father, as well as his own approaching death.